AlexanderStavrop/Disk-Based-Algorihtms/README.md

 ## Results
 There are 10^4 random and unique keys created in range on 1 to 10^6.
 We search for 20 keys that exists in the file and find the average number of disk accesses is measured.

 <br></br>
 #  <a href="https://github.com/AlexanderStavrop/Disk-based-algorihtms/tree/master/2.%20Binary%20and%20Threaded%20Binary%20Trees%20Performance">Binary-and-Threaded-Binary-Trees-Performance</a>

-A program dedicated to test the performance of a binary search tree and a threaed binary search tree in comparisson with an ordered array.
+A program dedicated to test the performance of a disk based binary search tree and a disk based threaed binary search tree in comparisson with an ordered array.
 The performance is measured upon the assignments and the comparissons happening when inserting the keys and when search for them.

 ## Binary Search Tree (BST)
 A binary search tree is created by modifying the code found in <a href="https://www.geeksforgeeks.org/binary-search-tree-data-structure/">This</a> tutorial.To represent the tree we use an Nx3 matrix, where N is the number of keys we want in our tree.